Tosca tester

 This approach integrates two or more logically related modules and then tests them.
 Then other related modules are gradually introduced and integrated until all logically related modules have been successfully tested.
 The tester can use either the top-down or bottom-up method.

 In contrast to the bottom-up approach, the top-down approach first tests the higher-level modules and proceeds to the lower-level modules.
-If some of the lower-level modules are not ready, testers can use stubs (a snippet of code that is used to stand for some other programming functions in software development – it can simulate the behavior of existing code or stand for code that has not yet been developed).
+If some of the lower-level modules are not ready, testers can use stubs (a snippet of code that is used to stand for some other programming functions in software development – it can simulate the behaviour of existing code or stand for code that has not yet been developed).

 When planning integration testing, one of the most important decisions is choosing the right tool or framework.
 To make sure you make the right choice, consider factors such as the type and complexity of the system being tested, the programming language and environment used, the level of integration and coverage required, the budget and resources available, compatibility and interoperability with other tools and systems and the ease of use and maintenance of the tool.
 In order to choose the right tool for you, it is recommended to explore different alternatives and test them to see how they match your needs and expectations.